UNDERINSURED MOTORIST CLAIMS ATTORNEY IN FRESNO, CALIFORNIA

 - Motorcycle Accident

 - Pedestrian Accident

 - Traumatic Brain Injury

 - Drunk Driving Accident

-The amount of underinsured motorist coverage may depend on facts of your accident, but generally, it is determined by taking the amount of your underinsured coverage minus the policy limits paid by the at-fault diver.
-For example, if you have $100,000 per person bodily injury underinsured coverage, and the at-fault drive has $15,000 per person bodily injury coverage, that would leave $85,000 in available per person coverage for your claim.
-This does not mean your claim is or is not worth the remaining amount, rather it lets you know how much insurance is available to cover your claim.
+The amount of underinsured motorist coverage may depend on the facts of your accident, but generally, it is determined by taking the amount of your underinsured coverage minus the policy limits paid by the at-fault diver.
+For example, if you have $100,000 per person bodily injury underinsured coverage, and the at-fault drive has $15,000 per person bodily injury coverage, that would leave $85,000 in available per-person coverage for your claim.
+This does not mean your claim is or is not worth the remaining amount, and rather, it lets you know how much insurance is available to cover your claim.
 Underinsured motorist coverage may not apply in situations where the at-fault driver and the injured party have the same limits.